codex-team/ctproto/README.md

 ## Client

-To use CTProto JavaScript client implementation, follow next guide.
+To use CTProto JavaScript client implementation, follow the next guide.

 ```ts
 import CTProtoClient from './client';